North Downs Way

 I did enjoy the walk through Rochester, but you could skip this by traveling down to Strood (just before Rochester), and then changing and taking the train to Cuxton.
 This reduces the amount of off-trail walking, but does mean you miss Rochester.

-In the evenings, I tended to make use of public transport to head into town, and whilst this adds a lot of modernity to the walk, it makes getting food and accommodation incredibly easy - and it allowed me to get a feel for the towns I was passing on the trail.
-There were places to stay that were on the trail, although food becomes slightly more complex taking this approach as the villages do not have too many shops.
+In the evenings, I tended to make use of public transport to head into town, and whilst this takes you away from the pretty little villages, it makes getting food and accommodation easier - and it allowed me to get a feel for the towns I was passing on the trail.
+There were places to stay that were on the trail, although food becomes slightly more complex taking this approach, as the villages do not have too many shops.

 STAGES